wp-xyz/corona/README.md

 This repository contains Lazarus source files only.
 Please use Lazarus v2.0.6 or later to compile the binary.

 No additional packages are required to compile the application.
-But the OpenSSL libarary must be available.
+But the OpenSSL library must be available.
 In Windows, copy the files libeay32.dll and ssleay32.dll of the correct bitness to the application directory.

 ## Data source
 https://github.com/CSSEGISandData/COVID-19